June 10, 2022

 The CBS TV show was released along with the toy line in 1994.
 No one was really dipping into the skeleton niche at the time, so it did seem poised for popularity.
 Playmates Toys pulled out all the stops with obscure villains, warriors, skeletons, and outrageous vehicles so good could battle evil.
 Even after a major marketing scheme, Skeleton Warriors didn’t exactly fly off shelves as the makers had hoped.
 After a single season, the show was canceled.

-Skeleton Warriors concludes our list.
-All the toys on this list probably spent a decent amount of time in the discount section at your local toy store, but that doesn’t make them any less rad!
+All the toys on this list spent a decent amount of time discarded and forgotten in the discount bin at your local toy store, but that doesn’t make them any less rad or legendary!

 Every so often we like to send out emails letting you know what’s up in the world of 90s Toys.
 No spam, promise!
 Unsubscribe whenever you want.